francisuloko/stay-in-touch/README.md

 - Implemented OAuth to allow users to sign up to the app using their Google account
 - Implemented integration tests with Capybara
 - Used Rspec to test model validations and associations
+- Used JWT gem to build the API authentication flow

 # Application Screenshot
 ![screenshot of Timeline Page](./Assets/RorSocialScaffold-Timeline.png)